|Nutritional Guidelines (per serving)|

 - Salt to taste

-Salted cod fish must be soaked in water for AT LEAST 24 hours, preferably 48 hours before cooking.
+Salted codfish must be soaked in water for AT LEAST 24 hours, preferably 48, before cooking.
 This is necessary to leach out the salt.
 Change the water 2-3 times in a 24-hour period.
-If the fish is not soaked for 24-48 hours, the fish will be so salty that it will not be edible!
+If the fish is not soaked for 24-48 hours, the fish will be so salty as to render it inedible.

 Rinse the salt cod in water before soaking.
 Place the fish in a glass baking dish or bowl and cover with cold water.
 Place in the refrigerator and every 8 hours, change the water.
 When ready to use, discard water, rinse fish again and pat dry.
 Cut into 8 pieces and set aside.

 Remove stems from dried peppers and soak in a saucepan of hot water until softened.